 The goal of many alternative stress management techniques is to consciously activate the body’s natural relaxation response.
 Many of these techniques provide the best results when done regularly and may not provide full results initially.

-Deep breathing is one of the simplest stress-management techniques.
+- Deep Breathing: Deep breathing is one of the simplest stress-management techniques.
 It can be used anywhere at any time.
 There are many deep-breathing exercises that can be used.
 However, all that is necessary is to consciously slow your breathing and focus on deep breaths.

-Exercise not only helps keep the body in good condition but also can help keep the mind in good condition.
+- Exercise: Exercise not only helps keep the body in good condition but also can help keep the mind in good condition.
 Exercise releases natural chemicals in the brain that reduce feelings of stress, improve mood, and increase energy.
 Exercise can also improve sleep which may help reduce stress.

-What a person eats influences both physical and mental health.
+- Eating Healthy: What a person eats influences both physical and mental health.
 Nutrition influences brain chemicals that affect mood and stress vulnerability.
 Promoting good health through proper nutrition can improve energy levels and sleep, which may also contribute to reduced stress.

-Meditation does not necessarily mean sitting on the floor in an empty room.
+- Meditation: Meditation does not necessarily mean sitting on the floor in an empty room.
 Meditation can be done anywhere, at any time.
 Meditation helps a person to focus their attention on the present moment and clear their mind of stressful thoughts.
 Meditation may be difficult to practice at first.
 Trying guided techniques such as progressive muscle relaxation may be helpful when first practicing meditation.
 It may also be helpful to repeat a word or mantra to center thoughts.

 If you or a loved one struggles with stress management and substance use, help is available.
 The Recovery Village has facilities across the country with professionals who can help you get your life back on track.
 Check out our tips on how to relieve stress without using drugs or alcohol and reach out to a representative today for more information on our programs.